transcovo/chpr-worker/.github/PULL_REQUEST_TEMPLATE.md

 ### Checks

-- [ ] Documentation of API routes is very clear, even for a newcomer
-- [ ] Documentation of database model fields and indices are very clear, even for a newcomer
 - [ ] Documentation of environment variables is very clear, even for a newcomer
 - [ ] All relevant usecases of are tested
 - [ ] These changes won't cause memory / CPU problems even if business grows by a factor of 100